pagkly/Zed/Investopedia4/The meaning of the term Third World.md

 The WTO segregation comes with certain rights for developing country status.
 For example, the WTO grants developing countries longer transition periods before implementing agreements that aim to increase trading opportunities and infrastructure support related to WTO work.

 As an offshoot of the WTO, the [[Human Development Index]](https://www.investopedia.com/terms/h/human-development-index-hdi.asp) (HDI) is another economic status metric developed by the United Nations to assess the social and economic development levels of countries.
-The HDI measures and then ranks a country based on schooling, life expectancy, and gross national income per capita.
+The HDI measures and then ranks a country based on schooling, [[Life Expectancy|life expectancy]], and gross national income per capita.

 The World Health Organization and the United Nations uses [[Least Developed Countries]](https://apps.who.int/iris/bitstream/handle/10665/255802/WHO-CCU-17.07-eng.pdf;jsessionid=EA2CACEBF1259A083DFE622B27042B02?sequence=1) (LDC) to describe a set of [45 countries](https://www.un.org/development/desa/dpad/wp-content/uploads/sites/45/publication/ldc_list.pdf) with low socioeconomic developmental indicators.
 This list is reassessed every few years.
-These indicators are a combination of gross national income, human assets (nutrition, life expectancy, secondary school education, adult literacy), and economic vulnerability (population size, remoteness, merchandise export concentration, agriculture, exports, and natural disaster preparedness).
+These indicators are a combination of gross national income, human assets (nutrition, [[Life Expectancy|life expectancy]], secondary school education, adult literacy), and economic vulnerability (population size, remoteness, merchandise export concentration, agriculture, exports, and natural disaster preparedness).

 -   Afghanistan
 -   Angola